 Chichester was already a distinguished record-breaker in the world of aviation, and it wasn’t long before he was planning his next adventure; to challenge the passage times of the fast 19th century wool clipper ships.

 Chichester commissioned a new yacht for the journey, a 54ft ketch he named Gipsy Moth IV.
-Specifically designed to deal with the pressures of an extended solo voyage, the yacht would go on to help cement Chichester’s place in the history books.
+Built by Camper & Nicholson's boatyard in Gosport, Gipsy Moth IV was specially designed by John Illingworth and Angus Primrose to deal with the pressures of an extended solo voyage.

 Intense preparations for the journey were soon underway, with local people playing a vital role in areas such as the rigging and food supplies.
 Buckler’s Hard shopkeeper Mrs Rhoda Martin was tasked with preserving eggs for his journey (an assignment that involved covering the shells with liquid paraffin) as well as de-eyeing hundreds of potatoes to prevent them from sprouting.